Sergey - stock.adobe.com

 How to mitigate risks of deepfakes

 While there are benevolent and positive uses of this technology, the risks associated with deepfake AI technology more often make buzz.
 In 2019, thieves used a deepfake to steal $243,000 from a company by calling the office after business hours and using an audio deepfake with the voice of the company's CEO to ask the managing director to transfer money in order to avoid late payment fines.

 Social media companies are grappling with how to handle this increasingly prevalent form of disinformation.
 Google, Twitter, Facebook and Reddit have all made various policy changes in recent months to balance the risks posed by deepfake videos with freedom of speech on their platforms.
 However, Frank said there aren't any technical solutions that specifically protect against deepfakes yet, so he recommends focusing on process-oriented measures.

 Andrew FrankResearch VP and analyst, Gartner

 "This is just an extension of any public relations response mechanism that deals with escalating situations," he said.
 "If one is keeping track of all of the kind of things that would require some kind of crisis management, this goes on the list."

 As technological solutions develop in the coming years, Clauser believes that businesses should take a risk-based approach because security and prevention are expensive.

 "If you're a bulge bracket bank or a nuclear power company, your posture toward a deepfake threat factor should be quite different than if you're a candy company or a small business," Clauser said.

 The emergence of deepfakes has created a demand for video authentication tools to help viewers and publishing platforms distinguish between real videos and synthetic or deepfake videos.

-"There has been talk about using blockchain technology to authenticate the providence of video by capturing something in the camera when a video is recorded that would authenticate its origin," Frank said.
+"There has been talk about using blockchain technology to authenticate the provenance of video by capturing something in the camera when a video is recorded that would authenticate its origin," Frank said.
 "These are similar to some of the techniques that are being used to authenticate the origin of physical products to fight counterfeiting and make sure that there are no leaks in the supply chain."